developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/settings/index.md

 * Terms must be added to the Personal dictionary one at a time.
 * There is no set limit on the length of terms and phrases that can be entered into the Personal dictionary.
-* Longer terms and phrases may be truncated and appended with an ellipsis (...) when displayed.
+* Longer terms and phrases may be injected with an ellipsis (...) when displayed.
+* Spelling suggestions do not appear with all field types.
 * Once populated, a Personal dictionary may be mass-deployed using Zebra's [StageNow](/stagenow/2-2/about/) tool.

 To add a term to the Personal dictionary: